fenriques/AstroDom/README.md

 # AstroDom
 Astro(nomy) Dom(ine) is a catalogue tool for deep sky images.
 It scans the directories where images (FITS format only) are
 stored and reads information from FITS headers.
-Additional parameter like FWHM, Eccentricity, Noise can be added from Pixinsight CSV exports.
+Additional parameter like FWHM, Eccentricity, Noise can be added from Pixinsight CSV exports from SubFrameSelector process.

 The catalogue can be used to keep track of your imaging sessions and to benchmark your images.
 With the Charts tool you can discover important information about your data, e.g.:
 - How much Alt affects FWHM